directdemocracy-vote/www/white_paper.md

 ### Notaries

 Notaries are web services receiving publications from participants, including other notaries, and making them public.
+When a participant publishes something, it means that the participant sends a signed message to a notary and the notary makes it publicly available.
-Notaries should communicate with other notaries to gather more publications.
+Notaries should also communicate with other notaries to gather more publications.
 A good notary is a notary which publishes all the available publications of *directdemocracy.vote*.
 Notaries also provide a web user interface to allow anyone to search and browse the various publications.